 The main advantage of RAID 0 and disk striping is improved performance.
 For example, striping data across three hard disks would provide three times the bandwidth of a single drive.
-If each drive runs at 200 input/output operations per second, disk striping would make available up to 600 IOPS for data reads and writes.
+If each drive runs at 200 IOPS, disk striping would make available up to 600 IOPS for data reads and writes.

-RAID 0 avoids overheard by not using parity data and by using all of the data storage capacity available.
-Along with being easy to implement, RAID 0 has the lowest cost of all the RAID levels and is supported by all hardware controllers.
+RAID 0 avoids overhead by not using parity data and by using all of the data storage capacity available.
+Along with being easy to implement, RAID 0 has the lowest cost of all the RAID levels and all hardware controllers support it.

 The disadvantage of disk striping is low resiliency.
 RAID 0 does not use data redundancy, so the failure of any physical drive in the striped disk set results in the loss of the data on the striped unit and, consequently, the loss of the entire data set stored across the set of striped hard disks.
 It should not be used for mission-critical storage.